Alloweius History, Family Crest & Coats of Arms

 Alloweius Spelling Variations

-hundred years, scribes spelled according to sound. spelling variations are common among Scottish names.
+Before the first dictionaries appeared in the last few hundred years, scribes spelled according to sound. spelling variations are common among Scottish names.
 Alloweius has been spelled Alloway, Alleway, Aloveious, Alloweious, Allaway, Alliway, Alloway, Aloway, Alaway, Aleway, Alewy, Alloways, Allawy, Aylwey and many more.

 Early Notables of the Alloweius family (pre 1700)

-Another 18 words (1 lines of text) are included under the topic Early Alloweius Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Alloweius Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Alloweius family to Ireland